dvbrown/Pipelines/Ruffus_python/pindel_mtDNA/README.md

 ## Preparing files prior to running the pipeline

 The bam files need to be sorted by coordinate and indexed.
+The sorting and indexing should be performed using samtools.
 The bamfiles used in the pipeline should be processed with an aligner that can assign secondary alignments.
 BWA or MOSAIK are the best choices.
 Preprocessing of these bamfiles by GATK local realignment is recommended.
 The reference genome file also needs to be prepared so GATK can utilize it.